 also, which is suitable for producer-consumer patterns.

 Understanding when to use each approach is key to optimizing performance.
-Our Python AsyncIO: A Comprehensive Beginners Guide article has explored this concept in more detail.

 The Global Interpreter Lock (GIL) in CPython affects multi-threaded performance.
 Understanding how to work around it with multiprocessing or alternative implementations like PyPy can improve performance.